Cheesy Squash Casserole

 - Slice the squash into circles if using scallop style or length-wise if using a straight neck.

-- Sprinkle a pinch of salt across and allow them to sit at room temperature for 10 minutes.
-This will draw the excess moisture out of the squash and is an optional step to ensure the casserole is not watery.
+- Sprinkle a pinch of salt across them and allow them to sit at room temperature for 10-15 minutes.
+Set the squash slices aside.

 - Cut onion into small diced pieces.

-- In a sauce, pot melt the butter and begin sautéing the red onions.
-For about 2 minutes.
+- In a sauce pan melt the butter over medium heat and begin sautéing the onions until translucent.

 - Add the flour to the pan and mix it around to incorporate.